 The women who drank coffee in the study didn’t just sip a cup over the morning newspaper.
-They were serious coffee drinkers, consuming more than 5 cups per day.
+They were serious coffee drinkers, consuming more than five cups per day.

 In 2013, a large meta-analysis of the existing research looked at 37 studies with more than 59,000 cases of breast cancer.
-Overall, there was no association between breast cancer risk and coffee drinking.
-However, drinking coffee was associated with a lower risk of breast cancer in postmenopausal women.
+Overall, there was no link between breast cancer risk and coffee drinking.
+But, drinking coffee was associated with a lower risk of breast cancer in postmenopausal women.

 Another study published in January 2015 confirmed the connection between coffee and lowered breast cancer risk in postmenopausal women.
 More highly caffeinated coffee was found to reduce breast cancer risk.
 And higher consumption was related to a higher reduction in risk.

 The final verdict?
 Most research on the topic shows that coffee does not raise your risk of breast cancer.

 And for women who are post-menopausal, research has been even more promising, showing a link between coffee drinking and breast cancer risk reduction.